aafulei/cppp5e/04-expressions/README.md

 = -2
 ```

-*^ Note that in C/C++ the remainder has the same sign as the dividend.
+*^ note that in C/C++ the remainder has the same sign as the dividend.
 This is because the quotient is rounded towards zero.*

 ### Exercise 4.6